Find out more about the divorce process with our frequently asked questions.

 Additional steps will be needed in order to progress your divorce.
 The court will either need to be satisfied that your spouse is aware you have issued divorce proceedings, or that you have made every effort to make them aware, but have been unable to trace them.

-If you spouse ignores your divorce petition, you can arrange to have the paperwork personally served on them.
-This involves a process server going to hand the paperwork to them in person.
-The process server will certify to the court that they have received your divorce petition.
+If your spouse ignores your divorce application, you can arrange to have the documentation personally served on them.
+This involves a process server going to hand the documentation to them in person.
+The process server will certify to the court that they have received your divorce application.
 This is the proof the court needs.

-Alternatively, you can ask the court to make an order that your spouse is ‘deemed’ to have received the paperwork.
-You will need proof that they have received your divorce petition, such as a text message or an e-mail.
-If granted, the order means the court is satisfied that your spouse has received your divorce petition.
+Alternatively, you can ask the court to make an order that your spouse is ‘deemed’ to have received the documentation.
+You will need proof that they have received your divorce application, such as a text message or an e-mail.
+If granted, the order means the court is satisfied that your spouse has received your divorce application.

-This depends on the reason for your application being rejected.
-You should receive a letter from the court explaining the reasons and what you need to do next.
-For example, you may need to answer a question raised by the judge or supply additional information.
+It depends on the reason for your application being rejected.
+You should receive a letter (a ‘notice of refusal of judge’s certificate’) from the court explaining the reasons and what you need to do next.
+For example, you may just need to answer a question raised by the judge or supply additional administrative information.

 They would have to ‘defend’ the divorce proceedings.
-You can still apply for decree nisi, but you will both need to attend a court hearing.
-The judge will listen to why you think you are entitled to a divorce and also why your spouse thinks you are not.
+You can still apply for decree nisi/a conditional order, but you will both need to attend a court hearing.
 You may be asked to prepare formal witness statements setting out your case.

-Once you receive your decree absolute, you are officially no longer married.
+Once you receive your decree absolute/final order, you are officially no longer married.

 You should be aware that, as soon as you are divorced, you no longer have automatic rights of inheritance (whether under a Will or the Intestacy Rules) or some of your spouse’s pension.
-It is, therefore, strongly advised to resolve a financial settlement before decree absolute is pronounced.
+It is, therefore, strongly advised to resolve a financial settlement before decree absolute/final order is pronounced.

-However, the amount of time it takes will depend on your individual circumstances.
-If you require the court’s assistance in resolving financial matters, it can take 18-24 months.
+The amount of time it takes will depend on your individual circumstances.

-There is a court fee of £550 to lodge your divorce petition at court.
+There is a court fee for a divorce application of £593, regardless of whether the application is made by a solicitor or not.
 Sometimes the court fee will be reduced, depending on your financial circumstances.
 You will need to complete a ‘Help With Fees’ form (Form EX160) to see if you are eligible.

 If you would like a lawyer to assist you with your divorce, their charges will be in addition to the court fee.
 Your legal fees will depend on their rates.